Poll: Do I bother cross-posting all my stuff here? I mean, I usually just upload to DA and never come on here... Vote Now!

 -If you are going to ignore characterization, no matter what your reason for it is, THERE IS NO POINT IN WRITING FANFICTION.
 No fan wants to read about the characters they know and love being those characters in name only.
 If you want to make up your own personalities or depict characters however you want, MAKE UP YOUR OWN SETTING AND CHARACTERS AND WRITE ORIGINAL FICTION.
 There's always Fictionpress.com for exactly that.
 OOC isn't so bad if it comes from a character being difficult to write correctly or to understand, or if the author has only a rudimentary knowledge of the characters--but there is a difference between things like that and simply ignoring characterization.
 There is also a difference between that and character development over time.

--Make your shippings make sense for Primus' sake.
+-Make your shippings make sense, for the love of Zaros.
 "They look cute/hot/sexy together" is the stupidest reason behind supporting any couple ever.
 Imagine using that as your rationale for marrying/dating someone in real life... oh wait.
 Anyway, lack of common sense in real life aside, this is about your story making sense.
 You are not writing porn or a Harlequin Romance.
 Take characterization and the storyline into account and think about how compatible characters are.
 An important thing to remember about romance, both in fiction and real life, is that there needs to be a balance between differences and similarities.
 How well does each character's personality play off the other?
 What would they enjoy doing together?
 What would they fight over?
 How do their backgrounds affect them?
 The only reason I can think of to pair up two incompatible characters is if your story is about a dysfunctional relationship or a rushed romance.

 -Hating ANY character for "getting in the way" of your favorite couple is REALLY FREAKING STUPID.
 Especially if the character you hate has no canonical interest in whatever character you think he/she is "stealing."